kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Order and Meaning

-Some models ignore order.
+Some models ignore order
-Others preserve sequence.
+Others preserve sequence
 Tradeoffs appear

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.